Space Farms Zoo and Museum

+Exhibits

 The Space Farms museum houses antique vehicles and items used during the early history of the United States, such as horse-drawn carriages and early motorcycles.
 The vehicles are largely unrestored.
 There are also colonial period tools and weapons on display.

 Animals

 According to the zoo's website, residents include African lions, black leopards, South American jaguar, cougars, lynx, bobcats, Bengal tigers, as well as Grizzly bears, Hokkaido bears, Kodiak bears, and black bears.